AHGGG/poe-node-api/README.md

 >
 > callback: (result: string) => void

-> Note: Too many requests within one minute will result in account being blocked !!!!!
+> **Warning**: Too many requests within one minute will result in (free)account being blocked !!!!!
 >
 > I had sent about 20 messages in one minute, and now it's blocked.
+Login failed with error message: `Something went wrong.
+Please wait a moment and try again.`
+>
+> So make sure you know what you're doing~

 ### AddChatBreak
 ```ts